- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

-I'll get down to the nitty gritty each and every one of them, but in short, for one night campers, I'd recommend this beef & turkey jerky combo on Amazon.
+I'll get down to the nitty gritty each and every one of them, but in short, for one night campers, I'd recommend a combination of this beef jerky and this turkey jerky.

-70 calories per ounce (relatively high caloric density), no nitrite/nitrate, tastes pretty good and comes with its own sealed vacuum bag.
+They're 70 calories per ounce (relatively high caloric density), no nitrite/nitrate.
+They taste pretty good and come with their own sealed vacuum bag.

 I can hear some cholesterols rising already.
 Let's get to it.